sdiehl28/tutorial-website/content/getting-started/dev_env.md

 ### Editors and IDEs
 There are many good choices.
 If you already have a favorite, then stick with it.

-Some Python editors and IDEs to consider are:
+Some Python editors and IDEs to consider include:

 - [Jupyter Notebooks](http://jupyter.org/install)
 - [Pycharm](https://www.jetbrains.com/pycharm/download/)